- Not AKC Recognized

 Happy and energetic, this dog is a great fit for a small space, like an apartment, or for a large home as well.
 He is quite versatile as long as he is properly exercised.
 One thing is for sure when it comes to Chiweenies, like their parents, they love people and tend to get very, very attached.

-The first cross with the Dachshund and the Chihuahua took place in the 1990s.
-The mix of the two breeds was desired due to the small compact size, low maintenance, and easygoing friendly personalities of the two parent breeds.
+The first cross with the Chihuahua and Dachshund mix took place in the 1990s.
+The mix of the two breeds was desired due to the small size, low maintenance, and easygoing friendly personalities of the two parent breeds.
 It was hoped that the outcome would possess the best of both.
 And...it certainly did!

 Chiweenies are also called Mexican Hotdogs and German Tacos which are very appropriate names for them.
 Full of spunk and loaded with affection, these little dogs were quick to gain popularity.